Difference-of-Log-Normals

 “The Difference-of-Log-Normals Distribution is Fundamental in Nature” [PDF]

-“The Difference-of-Log-Normals Distribution: Properties, Estimation, and Growth” [PDF]
+“The Difference-of-Log-Normals Distribution: Properties, Estimation, and Growth” [arXiv]

 This paper describes the Difference-of-Log-Normals (DLN) distribution.
-Parham (2022) makes the case that the DLN is a fundamental distribution in nature, and shows how a simple application of the CLT gives rise to the DLN.
-Here, I characterize its PDF, CDF, moments, and parameter estimators; describe methods to deal with its signature “double-exponential” nature; and use it to generalize growth measurement to possibly-negative variates distributing DLN.
+A companion paper makes the case that the DLN is a fundamental distribution in nature, and shows how a simple application of the CLT gives rise to the DLN in many disparate phenomena.
+Here, I characterize its PDF, CDF, moments, and parameter estimators; generalize it to N-dimensions using spherical distribution theory; describe methods to deal with its signature “double-exponential” nature; and use it to generalize growth measurement to possibly-negative variates distributing DLN.
 I also conduct Monte-Carlo experiments to establish some properties of the estimators and measures described.

-This work analyzes data on all public US firms in the 50 year period 1970-2019, and presents stylized facts of their scale, income, growth, return, investment, and dynamism.
-Special attention is given to (i) identifying distributional forms; and (ii) scale effects – systematic difference between firms based on their scale of operations.
-The Difference-of-Log-Normals (DLN) distribution has a central role in describing heavy-tailed firm data, and scale effects are rampant.
+This work analyzes data on all public US firms in the 50 year period 1970-2019, and presents 18 stylized facts of their scale, income, growth, return, investment, and dynamism.
+Special attention is given to (i) identifying distributional forms; and (ii) scale effects — systematic difference between firms based on their scale of operations.
+Notable findings are that the Difference-of-Log-Normals (DLN) distribution has a central role in describing firm data, scale-dependent heteroskedasticity is rampant, and small firms are systematically different from large firms.

 Coming soon.